 Chiba is not on the top-ranked places tourist agencies will recommend for you to travel to Japan.
 In fact, it’s mainly known for The Tokyo Disneyland Amusement Park, much more than for itself.
 Apart from the park, you will not have many reasons to come here on your one-month vacation.

-Unless you want to feel a bit of the modern day to day Japanese lifestyle!
+Unless you want to feel a bit of the modern day-to-day Japanese lifestyle!

 Chiba is not a prefecture that you can enjoy just by passing through, You will have to stay here a while to have the chance to feel it.
 Chiba shows you her singular poetry through your daily experiences.
-It’s not fulfilled with famous temples, sanctuaries and castles, but the Japanese culture is surfacing from everywhere.
-From the way the elderlies are all always washing and cleaning something around their houses, from their own cars to the street itself, to the roads alongside the rails, without any sign of garbage, only colorful flowers right from Spring’s arrival ; The way everyone is heading in different directions in Chiba station, looking at their phones, but never bumping into anybody… Just around the station, you have some pretty nice picture to take in.
+It’s not fulfilled with famous temples, sanctuaries, and castles, but the Japanese culture is surfacing from everywhere.
+From the way the elderlies are all always washing and cleaning something around their houses, from their own cars to the street itself, to the roads alongside the rails, without any sign of garbage, only colorful flowers right from Spring’s arrival ; The way everyone is heading in different directions in Chiba station, looking at their phones, but never bumping into anybody… Just around the station, you have some pretty nice pictures to take in.

 Chiba kôen (千葉公園)